travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 ### Scrolling up and down the terminal history

 ```
-ctrl-[
+ctrl-b [
 ```

-In this mode, you can move your cursor with your arrow keys to go through the log history.
+Enter the log scroll mode.
+Here, you can move your cursor with your arrow keys to go through the log history.

 Press `q` to exit the log scroll mode.